KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/prep-work.md

 6. Leave your workspace as **Public**.

-7. In the template section leave it on the HTML5 option.
+7. In the template section select the Node.js option.

 8. Click on the **Create Workspace** button.